 - Be complete (the bone is broken through and is in 2 parts)

-- Occur on 1 or both sides of the ankle
+- Occur on one or both sides of the ankle

-- Your doctor thinks your bones may not heal properly without surgery
+- Your provider thinks your bones may not heal properly without surgery.

-When surgery is needed, it will likely involve using metal pins, screws, or plates to hold the bones in place as the fracture heals.
+When surgery is needed, it may require metal pins, screws, or plates to hold the bones in place as the fracture heals.
 The hardware may be temporary or permanent.

 What to Expect

 You may be referred to an orthopedic (bone) doctor.
 Until that visit:

 - You will need to keep your cast or splint on at all times and keep your foot raised as much as possible.